kornperkus/future_loading_overlay/README.md

 ## Features

 - Show simple loading dialog
-- Option to show as expanded to full screen or minimal loading dialog
+- Option to show expanded dialog (full screen) or simple loading dialog
 - Hide when future is completed with result or exception

 ## Getting started